 If you like fanciful buns, you can find them in multi-chain bakeries such as Lavender and Moonlight Cake House.
 Honestly, I don’t think their prices are cheap by local standard (rm3 to rm5 per bun).
 However, Singaporeans should still find them worthwhile to bring home.
 The variety is exceptional!

 This is a very important section to me.
 I am health-conscious but can’t help snacking.
 Once I open a pack of snack, I can’t control myself and will finish the entire pack no matter how large it is.
 E.g. I can consume an entire tube of Pringles even when I do get sick of it towards the end.
 I just couldn’t stop.
 Bad discipline, hor?

 To control my urge and still be able to enjoy snacking, I buy only mini-packs (or party packs).
 Malaysia is a great place to get mini-packs snacks (e.g. from Aeon, Tesco or Giant supermarket).
 The option is great and price is extremely lovely!
-Some snacks that come in mini-packs include Peanuts, Jack n Jill, Double Decker, Fish cracker, Twisties, Roller Coaster, Cheezels and Snek Ku.
+Some snacks that come in mini-packs include Peanuts, Broad beans, Jack n Jill, Double Decker, Fish cracker, Twisties, Roller Coaster, Cheezels and Snek Ku.

 Other snacks that I often bring home that are not available in mini packs include Belinjau Cracker, Tapioca Chips and Tudor Chocolates.

 I used to buy dog treats from Aeon, Malaysia when my lovely doggie was still around.
 He loved the JerHigh Strips in all sorts of flavor.
 Talking about him makes me miss him so much.